CosmoNaught/MINTverse/README.md

 <div align="center">

-**MINTverse** — designed for researchers, engineered for impact.
+**MINTverse — designed for researchers, engineered for impact.**
 Questions?
-Reach out via the website above.
+Open an issue or reach out via the website above.

 </div>